maneca/DogChallenge/README.md

 breeds(requirement #1) and the search screen(requirement #2).
 For each requirement:

-1. You should be able to move from a list view into a grid view and take use of pagination.
+1. You should be able to move from a list view into a grid view and take use of pagination:
   i.
 Should be able to order alphabetically. ii.
 Should show only the dog breed image and the name. iii.
 Pressing on one of the list elements, should go to the details view (requirement #3)